Sarthak-Nigam/E-Commerce-Dashboard/README.md

 4) Explore the dashboard and use filters to gain insights.

 ### 📁 Project Structure
-/E-Commerce Dashboard.pbix: Power BI project file containing the dashboard layout and visualizations.  <br>
+E-Commerce Dashboard.pbix: Power BI project file containing the dashboard layout and visualizations.  <br>

 ### 🌟 Use Cases
 Business Analysts: To analyze sales and customer behavior.  <br>